ActiveEngagement/thegru/README.md

 REQUIRED.
 The user email.

 This email will be included in the HTTP Basic Auth header on all API requests.
 API tokens are tied to a user in Guru.
-This email must be that of the user to which the `user_token` is associated.
+This email must be that of the user with which the `user_token` is associated.

 If you wish to keep this email a secret, you may store it in an Actions secret and pass it to theguru.